 Consequently, if sulphur is used, red wines may have less sulphur than white wines.
 If there has been no added sulphur, the red wines may retain their freshness longer .

 How much sulphur (sulphite) is used in wine?

 Certified organic and biodynamic producers in Australia may still add sulphur, albeit up to the lesser amount of 120mg/L in total, to their wines.
-The reality is that often winemakers are adding much less than the 250 mg/L maximum or even less the 120 mg/L for certified producers.
+However, the reality is that often winemakers are adding much less than the 250 mg/L maximum.
+Sometimes, even less the 120 mg/L for certified producers.

-EU regulations are that in sweet wines there can be 400 mg/L, in dry wines it 200mg/L for white and for reds, 150 mg/L.
+EU regulations are that in sweet wines there can be 400 mg/L. In dry wines it is 200mg/L for white and for reds, 150 mg/L.

 A ‘no added sulphur’ wine will have minute amounts which may even be more than EU threshold of 10 mg/L. You cannot completely remove sulphite in wine.
 At this level the EU considers the wine to be ‘free of Sulphur’.